 - Educates garden visitors on water-wise principles and Aurora's water conservation programs

 - High School diploma or GED with current enrollment in college-level horticulture, landscape architecture/design, landscape maintenance, or environmental education program with a college, university, or technical school.

-- Irrigation system repair and installation experience and working in a team environment
+- Horticulture, landscape maintenance, irrigation system repair and installation experience, and working in a team environment

 - Knowledge of methods, techniques, and equipment used in water-wise landscaping, horticulture, and applicable safety practices and procedures.